OpenZeppelin/rust-contracts-stylus/README.md

 ## 🚀 Usage

-You can import OpenZeppelin Contracts from crates.io by adding the following dependency declarations to your `Cargo.toml` (we recommend pinning to a specific version):
+Add the crate to your Cargo.toml:

 ```toml
 [dependencies]